Dr. Bonnie Laughlin-Schultz

 - National Council on History Education

 For more information, please visit the Speakers Bureau Webpage.

-ResearchMy book on the women of abolitionist John Brown's family was published by Cornell University Press in 2013.
+ResearchMy book on the women of abolitionist John Brown's family was published by Cornell University Press in 2013, and I continue to be interested in the field of Civil War memory.
 I am working on an article about John Brown's children in southern California in the late 19th century and about how their lives intersected with memory of the Civil War.
-I am also in the beginning stages of a book-length project about abolitionist ideas about emancipation before, during, and after the Civil War as well as beginning a research project on Winnie Davis, youngest daughter of Confederate President Jefferson Davis.
+Presently I am also beginning a new project on 19th century antislavery and women's rights reformers and their ideas about and experiences of motherhood.